thanasinb/qnn/README.md

 # quantized_net by chainer

 This is an experimental code for reproducing [1]'s result using chainer.
-No optimization is used for binary operations.
-I just binalize weight and activation at computation, and use a straight through estimator for gradient computation.
+No optimization is used for quantized operations.
+I just quantized weight and activation at computation, and use a straight through estimator for gradient computation.

 - [1] "Quantized Neural Networks: Training Neural Networks with Low Precision Weights and Activations", Itay Hubara, Matthieu Courbariaux, Daniel Soudry, Ran El-Yaniv, Yoshua Bengio https://arxiv.org/abs/1609.07061